Professional edition active

 View Patient Education

 Barotrauma is tissue injury caused by a pressure-related change in body compartment gas volume.
-Factors increasing risk of pulmonary barotrauma include certain behaviors (eg, rapid ascent, breath-holding, breathing compressed air) and lung disorders (eg, COPD [chronic obstructive pulmonary disease]).
-Pneumothorax and pneumomediastinum are common manifestations.
-Patients require neurologic examination and chest imaging.
-Pneumothorax is treated.
+Factors increasing risk of pulmonary barotrauma in divers include certain behaviors (eg, rapid ascent, breath-holding, breathing compressed air) and lung disorders (eg, COPD [chronic obstructive pulmonary disease] or bullae).
+Evaluation includes neurologic examination and chest imaging.
+Treatment includes management of pneumothorax and pneumomediastinum, if present.
 Prevention involves decreasing risky behaviors and counseling high-risk divers.

 • Pneumothorax (causing dyspnea, chest pain, and unilateral decrease in breath sounds)